ebagdasa/propaganda_as_a_service/README.md

 This repo is a fork from Huggingface transformers at version 4.11.0.dev0 [commit](https://github.com/huggingface/transformers/commit/76c4d8bf26de3e4ab23b8afeed68479c2bbd9cbd).
-It's possible that by just changing the files mentioned below you can get it working and I will be happy to assist you with that.
+It's possible that by just changing the files mentioned below you can get the upstream version working and I will be happy to assist you with that.

 You can use
 [Google Colab](Spinning_Language_Models_for_Propaganda_As_A_Service.ipynb)